apkallum/zulip-reminder-bot/README.md

 2- Download and place your zuliprc file in the root directory of the project.

-3- Start the django server `./remindmoi/manage.py runserver`
+3- Start the django server `./remindmoi-django/manage.py runserver`

-4- Start the zulip bot handler `zulip-run-bot remindmoi_bot_handler.py --config-file zuliprc`
+4- Start the zulip bot handler `zulip-run-bot remindmoi_bot_handler.py --config-file etc/zuliprc`

 ## Usage